HiPERCAM/hipercam/README.rst

 If you have already installed but want to update, then go to the directory created at step ** above and type ``git pull`` and then re-install.

+To get the command |setaper| working, make sure to use the Qt5Agg matplotlib backend.
+I have this set as the default in my .config/matplotlib/matplotlibrc file with the line `backend: Qt5Agg`

 For more information see: